 Though courses are web-based, you will need to take some exams in a proctored setting.
-Proctored testing can occur in the classroom with your instructor, with the Proctorio or ProctorU remote test proctoring services, or at a physical testing facility on-campus or off-campus.
+Proctored testing can occur in the classroom with your instructor, with a remote test proctoring services, or at a physical testing facility on-campus or off-campus.

 - Check with your syllabus and/or directly with your instructor on any available testing sessions being offered on a campus.
 Typically, these on-campus sessions will be held at the instructor’s “home campus” or the campus that they tend to spend the most time.
 Follow the guidelines of your instructor regarding testing and how to attend these sessions.